atsepkov/drone/README.md

-      waitFor?: string, // selector to wait for before grabbing the screenshot and completing the test actions?: (page: puppeteer.Page) => { ... }, // logic to perform during the test ignore?: string[],   // list of selectors to ignore (if more than one element satisfies a selector, all will be ignored) timeout?: number // optional timeout to specify, default timeout is 30,000 ms })
+      waitFor?: string, // selector to wait for before grabbing the screenshot and completing the test actions?: (page: puppeteer.Page) => { ... }, // logic to perform during the test ignore?: string[],   // list of selectors to ignore (if more than one element satisfies a selector, all will be ignored) timeout?: number, // optional timeout to specify, default timeout is 30,000 ms duration?: number // maximum duration to allow for the test, defaults to 120% of previous run })

 Test definition logic, note that you should not use `it` or `test` functions from your framework, the above test will automatically